MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Change tracking and inventory

-[**Change tracking and inventory using Azure Monitoring Agent](/azure/automation/change-tracking/overview-monitoring-agent) tracks OS configuration drift in virtual machines.
+[Change tracking and inventory using Azure Monitoring Agent](/azure/automation/change-tracking/overview-monitoring-agent) tracks OS configuration drift in virtual machines.
 This automates detection of drift, the inventory running services, and installed packages on the virtual machines in your workload.
-Items that are tracked by Change Tracking and Inventory include:
+Items that are tracked by change tracking and inventory include:

 - Installed Windows and Linux software
 - Key Windows and Linux files